 Using DVDs or streaming videos is another convenient option.
 There are many possibilities available on Amazon.
 If you are signed up for Prime, many videos are accessible for free.
-You can sit and watch a few of them before-hand and select the one you connect with the most.
+In fact, you can sit and watch a few of them before-hand and select the one you connect with the most.

 Also, if you are interested in a Christian exercise program that merges faith with fitness, I’ve shared three options below.
 Essentially, these programs are all centered around faith, where it is used as a direct motivator.

 PrayFit is a 28-day program is about giving your best by scheduling time with the Lord and to exercise everyday.
 It may appeal to men and to individuals interested in strength training and/or building muscle.
 Also, it is essentially designed for individuals at any fitness level.